• Portfolio Help

 • Does this work represent my viewpoint or tell a story?

-• Does the portfolio reflect my process of ideating and creating my work?
+• Does the portfolio reflect my process of ideating and creating work?

-• Does this portfolio look like I made the work?
-(Or does it look like a collection of assignments similar to my peers in class?)
+• Does this portfolio look like I made the work, or does it look like a collection of assignments similar to those of my classmates?

-Students often mistake the term “process” for the technical execution of how they made a piece of work.
-When the Parsons Challenge requires students to speak about “process”, the intention is to ask why you made the work, why you made the decisions you made, and what inspired you.
-While this can sometimes include a description of the actual materials and tools, this type of description only has relevance when it is in service to the idea of the piece.
-For example, a student who is thinking about climate change might decide that a time lapse video might tell the story better than a painting.
+Students often mistake the term “process” for the technical execution of a piece of work.
+When we speak of process, we're referring to your intention: why you made the work, why you made the decisions you made, and what inspired you.
+While this can sometimes include a description of the actual materials and tools, that only has relevance when it serves the idea of the piece.
+For example, a student who is thinking about climate change might decide that a time-lapse video would tell a story better than a painting.

-Each image should include dimensions, titles, and a short narrative about the piece.
-We encourage you to write a few sentences about each piece to explain why you made the work and what you had hoped to accomplish with the piece.
+Each image should include dimensions, titles, and a short narrative about the piece, including any use of AI.
+We encourage you to write a few sentences about each piece to explain why you made the work and what you hoped to accomplish with the piece.
+You are required to use the available description/text boxes to give brief descriptions of your process, including your ideas and concepts, sources of inspiration, use of materials, etc., for at least two of your favorite pieces in your portfolio.

-This may differ at some schools, but we do not require purely observational pieces such as still life drawings, figure studies, etc. That is not to say that technique is something you should not consider, but that it is not the only consideration.
-We recommend merging your use of strong technique in each medium into work that you consider to represent your personal vision in that medium.
-For example, a drawing that has elements from life but takes thematic risks is more useful to the Admission Committee than a pure life drawing that only shows the level of your technical execution.
+This may differ at some schools, but we do not require purely observational pieces such as still life drawings or figure studies.
+That means not that technique is something you should not consider but that it is not the only consideration.
+We recommend incorporating your use of technique in each medium into work that you consider to represent your personal vision in that medium.
+For example, a drawing that has elements from life but takes thematic risks is more useful to the Admission Committee than a pure life drawing that shows only the level of your technical execution skills.

-You should take care with documentation so that your work is shown at its best.
+You should take care with documentation to present your work at its best.
 Consider lighting, cropping, and grouping similar pieces.
-Our initial read of the work is on a computer screen, and we are not able to zoom in or make the image larger.
+Our initial read of the work is on a computer screen, and we cannot zoom in or make the image larger.
 Use each image to highlight the work itself.

 Consider:

 • Not every piece is well served by just one still image.
-Perhaps consider a short video of 3D work or turning the pages of a sketchbook.
-Perhaps one or two detail photographs might help us understand the intricacy of a work, in addition to the view of the work in its totality.
+Consider including a short video of 3D work or the pages of a sketchbook being turned.
+One or two detailed photographs might help us understand the intricacy of a work, in addition to the view of the work in its totality.

-• Consider simplicity over complexity.
-If we can’t see the details because there is so much going on in one image, we may not get the full picture of your skills and thought process.
+• Emphasize simplicity over complexity.
+If there is too much going on in one image and we can’t see the details, we may not get the full picture of your skills and thought process.

-• Each image in our portal has a space for details about each piece.
-We encourage you to write a few sentences about each piece to explain why you made the work and what you had hoped to accomplish with the piece.
+• Each image in our portal has a space for details of each piece.
+We encourage you to write a few sentences about each piece to explain why you made the work and what you hoped to accomplish with the piece.

-• Do not add text to the image of the work unless it is a part of the work itself.
+• Don't add text to the image of the work unless it is a part of the work itself.
 All context and explanation should be included in the additional space provided.

 • If you collaborated on a piece, credit your collaborator in the description of the work and clearly represent your role in the ideation and realization of the work.

-It is important for each image to be well documented in order for the Admission Committee to see your work.
-Investing the time and effort to create accurate images of your work puts your best foot forward.
+It's important for each image to be well documented in order for the Admission Committee to assess your work.
+Invest the time and effort to create accurate images of your work.

 Consider:

 • What is the best way to highlight this work?
-Is a still image the best representation or would a video or other media better display the work?
-For example, a video of turning the pages of a sketchbook can be more effective than still images.
+Is a still image the best representation, or would a video or other media better display the work?
+For example, a video showing the pages of a sketchbook being turned can be more effective than still images.

 • Is the work easy to see?
-Crop out any extraneous imagery that may distract from seeing the work.
+Crop out any extraneous imagery that may be distracting.

-• Craftsmanship.
-Your photography of a piece should be in focus, the work should be in the correct aspect ratio and orientation and the color of the piece should be accurate.
+• Craftsmanship: Your photography of a piece should be in focus, the work should be presented in the correct aspect ratio and orientation, and the color of the piece should be accurate.

 Editing a portfolio can be overwhelming.
-You can reach out for advice by email, meet us in person on campus, or across the United States and in select countries at events like National Portfolio Days.
+You can ask for advice by email or meet us in person on campus or across the United States and in select countries at events like National Portfolio Days.
+If you have questions or would like to schedule an appointment to discuss your portfolio, email [email protected]

-• This is your exhibit of work: Curate a selection of pieces that speak to you.
+• This is your exhibit of work: Assemble a selection of pieces that speak to you.

 • Consider experimentation and personal making.